SHARE

 Explore Paris by Bike

-You can rent a city bike which is located at different Vélib stations around the city.
+You can rent a city bike located at different Vélib stations around the city.
 There are over 1,000 stations and 20,000 bikes for rent.
 Make sure to inspect your bike for any damages before grabbing it.
 I have had a flat tire before, and it wasn’t fun looking for a new docking station to switch it out.
 Taking a bike around the city is a great way to explore Paris.
 You can also book a bike tour with Fat Tire Tours.
 I have done two, one in the city and one in Versailles.
 The ticket includes a guided tour of Versailles and the grounds.

 Explore The Right and Left Banks of Paris